National leaders of governance: a guide for potential applicants

 - for leading school improvement, evidenced by pupil performance data

-- of effective governance, evidenced by a reference
+- of effective governance

 - have at least 2 years’ experience as a chair of governors in the last 5 years